 Ask someone on the street to name the first sneaker brands that come to mind and they’ll start somewhere around Adidas and end near Nike.
-These brands, while classic and iconic, can often run you over a hundred dollars for their kicks (see: Kanye’s $844 version of the Adidas 350).
+These brands, while classic and iconic, can often run you over a hundred dollars for their kicks.
 If you have a thing for exorbitantly priced shoes, keeping them pristine, and collecting/selling them, we salute you.
 But there’s also a handful of classic alternatives that won’t have you dropping a full paycheck to purchase.
 These shoes can be had for less than your international roaming charges — $60, tops.
 And they’re essentials for a reason: despite updates and new colorways, the originals remain in high demand.
 Grab one, two or three.

 Puma Suede Classic

-Puma began as a small shoe factory started by two brothers in 1924, and had its first big success providing sneakers to the 1928 Olympic athletes.
-These classics — with a hint of luxury in the form of suede — are the perfect understated-yet-elevated footwear companion.
+Puma began as a small shoe factory and had its first big success providing sneakers to the 1928 Olympic athletes.
+The Suede Classic is an understated-yet-elevated footwear companion.